Nixtla/mlforecast/.github/pull_request_template.md

 Checklist:
 - [ ] This PR has a meaningful title and a clear description.
 - [ ] The tests pass.
-- [ ] There isn't a decrease in the tests coverage.
 - [ ] All linting tasks pass.
 - [ ] The notebooks are clean.
-- [ ] If this modifies the docs, you've made sure that they were updated correctly.